billiewgtong/DataScience.blog/README.md

 # DataScience.blog
 Udacity Data Science Blog Project

-In this project, I will analyze Major Crimes, Airbnb listings, and asymmetric information in Boston.
+In this project, I will analyze Major Crimes and Airbnb listings in Boston.
 There are key 3 questions that I answer in this project:

-    I. What types of major crimes are occuring and where they are occuring?
+    I. What types of major crimes are occuring and where they are occurring?

     II.
 Can a large percentage of variation of Airbnb rental prices be predicted with available listing charcteristics?